Obtaining a Visa to Attend USC

 F-1 Visa: This is the most common type of student visa.
 In order to apply for the F-1 visa, USC will issue admitted students the I-20 Form, also known as the Certificate of Eligibility for Non-Immigrant (F-1) Student.
 This is a three page document signed by a Designated School Official (DSO) that will certify that the student has been admitted to a full-time academic program at USC and has demonstrated adequate financial resources to meet tuition and living expenses.

 Students attending USC on the F-1 visa must maintain full-time enrollment during the course of their degree program.
 On-campus jobs and off-campus jobs affiliated with USC may be undertaken with permission from the Office of International Services (OIS) and must be limited to 20 hours per week.
-Dependents of F-1 students (issued F-2 visas) may not pursue employment or academic studies in the United States.
+Dependents of F-1 students (issued F-2 visas) may not pursue employment.
+However, F-2 spouses are eligible to study part-time at an SEVP-certified school in the United States.

 J-1 Visa: In order to be eligible for a J-1 student visa, students must demonstrate that a majority of their financial support comes from sources other than personal funds.
 These may include scholarships, assistantships and fellowships from external funding sources such as government agencies, philanthropic institutions or employers.
 Students receiving full funding from USC may also be eligible.